felix-andreas/apace/docs/guide.rst

    dba_cell = ap.Cell('DBA Cell', [drift, bend, drift, quad, drift, bend, drift])

-As you can it is possible for elements to occur multiple times within the same cell.
+As you can see, it is possible for elements to occur multiple times within the same cell.
 Elements can even be in different cells at the same time.
 What is important to notice is, that all instances of the element (for example all instances :code:`drift` within the :code:`dba_cell`) correspond to the same underlying object.

 You can easily check this by changing the length of the :code:`drift` and displaying the length of the :code:`dba_cell` before and afterwards::